 William Shakespeare Biography Facts about His Life

 Do you want to learn fun interesting facts about William Shakespeare?
+This website was built to help parents, students, teachers and kids learn more facts about Shakespeare and his life.
 Well, we will begin by defining him as one of the greatest writers ever.

 When and where was William Shakespeare born?